Need a new Building? 7 Steps to a Good Decision

 Step 3: Permanent or Temporary?

-When choosing between a permanent or temporary structure, your decision may have ramifications for the foundation you will need.
-Permanent structures will ideally be on a poured concrete foundation.
+When choosing between a permanent or temporary structure, your decision may impact the foundation you’ll need.
+Permanent structures will ideally use a poured concrete foundation.
 Temporary structures may use earth anchors, or other solutions, for their foundations.

 One warning: some building owners want to label their structure temporary to avoid real estate taxes.
 That can backfire if you don’t check with your local building regulators first.

-Something to consider is fire suppression and can the structure you are planning support it.
-More and more structures are being required to have fire suppression systems, and that sometimes catches building owners off guard.
+Also, consider whether the building needs to support fire suppression equipment.
+More structures are required to have fire suppression systems, and that sometimes catches building owners off guard.

 Step 5: What Kind of Fabric?